GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 I wish I could believe that when we die it's not over, that maybe we go somewhere, someplace else, someplace beautiful.
 I wish..

+Death smiles at us all, all you can do is smile back.
+Ni